 Patient Name – Displays the name given to the patient.

 Patient Status – Displays PASS or FAIL to indicate if the patient is meeting expectations.
+Displays BAD for patient with outdated code sets.

 Expand Patient Results Button – Displays the calculation details of a patient.
 This display will show the expected and actual values for the patient against the measure.